-Spread over six acres of urban Tampa, Sweetwater Organic also farms an additional four acres exclusively for Bern's, the legendary steak house, and its hip sibling, SideBern's.
-November through May, shop from noon to 4 p.m.
-Sundays at its farmers market.
-Or become a member and pick up weekly or biweekly shares of fresh produce during growing season.
+Spread over six acres of urban Tampa, Sweetwater Organic is open November through May.
+Visitors can shop from noon to 4 p.m., participate Sundays at its farmers market or become a member and pick up weekly or biweekly shares of fresh produce during growing season.
 The weekly market is family friendly, and there's music.

 HAVE A LATTE OR TEA

 Starbucks abounds on nearly every corner, but why drink the same coffee you can get anywhere?

 This family-owned coffee-roasting business dates back to 1921.
 Smell the coffee being roasted.
 Watch it being packed.
 Sit down and sip something, and then buy more to take home.
 El Molino is in the heart of Ybor City, Tampa's original Latin neighborhood, established by Cubans, Spaniards and Italians.